ingramspark vs kdp

 IngramSpark vs KDP – Available Formats – Print Paperback, Hardcover, and Ebooks

 IngramSpark: You can choose between paperback, hardback, and ebook.
-(And you can select ebook distribution through multiple channels including Amazon, Apple, Nook, and Kobo.
+And you can select ebook distribution through multiple channels including Amazon, Apple, Nook, and Kobo.
 However, there is little incentive to distribute ebooks through IngramSpark.
-The IngramSpark advantage is their ability to distribute hardcover books to Amazon (although Amazon currently has hardback options available in beta)

 IngramSpark vs KDP – Print Options – variety of paper, sizes, and formats